mukil/dm4-wikidata-toolkit/README.md

 # DeepaMehta 4 Wikidata Toolkit

-This plugin  provides users the functionality to process and import entities from a wikidata JSON dump file.
+This plugin provides the functionality to transform selecetd entities from a wikidata JSON dump file into DeepaMehta 4 Topics and to expose custom queries over those via a REST API.

 Note: This plugin makes use of the WikidataToolkit and therefore requires Java 1.7 or higher.